-The yearly induction is designed as an opportunity for you to develop key skills, especially those that are necessary in the first stages of a research degree, and for you to foster connections with the other members of your cohort.
+The induction event is designed as an opportunity for you to develop key skills, especially those that are necessary in the first stages of a research degree, and for you to foster connections with the other members of your cohort.

 Attendance is compulsory, unless valid reasons for absences are given to the Programme Manager in advance.

-Core and Specialist Training
+Core and Specialist Research Training

 GW4 Transferable Skills Training

-It is expected that Fellows will access a minimum of two transferrable skills training sessions per year as part of their GW4-CAT PhD.
+It is expected that Fellows will access a minimum of two transferrable skills training sessions per year as part of their GW4-CAT HP PhD.